Those women longed for the touch of others' lips, and thus invited their kisses: Psychology, relationships, and sexuality

 During a scene with Kaji, Misato reveals to her ex-boyfriend that she left him because she realized that he resembled her father.
 According to Evangelion Chronicle, Misato unconsciously searches for the figure of the father in her partner.
-As noted by Newtype magazine, she is unable to "integrate the image of her father in her mind", and to avoid that void, she seeks an ideal father in her boyfriend; however, like many women with a similar behaviour, she becomes afraid of interacting with other people and hurt them.
+As noted by Newtype magazine, she is unable to "integrate the image of her father in her mind", and to avoid that void, she seeks an ideal father in her boyfriend; however, like many women with a similar behaviour, she becomes afraid of interacting with other people and she hurts them.
 For Jianne Soriano of Affinity Magazine, Misato suffers from the Electra complex, a psychological concept formulated by Carl Gustav Jung to indicate a girl's psychosexual competition with her mother for possession of her father.
 Misato's English voice actress Allison Keith described the scene in which she cries in front of Kaji as "the only time I saw the realistic side of the burden she carries on her shoulders".
 In the same scene, Misato admits with Kaji that she feels as weak as Shinji, and Keith said, "I think that Misato is much more of a child.
-Not only she does she surround herself with Rei, Asuka, and Shinji for a sense of empowerment, because she's in charge of them, but I think also she wants to live with them because she's in arrested development herself".
+Not only does she surround herself with Rei, Asuka, and Shinji for a sense of empowerment, because she's in charge of them, but I think also she wants to live with them because she's in arrested development herself".